Chris Rock: 2010–2019: Career expansion

+He produced the series Totally Biased with W. Kamau Bell, which premiered in August 2012.
+While serving as producer, he had a production company, Chris Rock Enterprises (or CR Enterprises) for short.
 In 2012, he starred in the ensemble romantic comedy film What to Expect When You're Expecting alongside Cameron Diaz, Jennifer Lopez, Anna Kendrick, and Elizabeth Banks.
 Despite earning negative reviews, the film was a financial success.
 Rock earned a Teen Choice Award for Choice Movie Actor – Comedy nomination for his performance.
 That same year he starred in the romantic comedy 2 Days in New York (2012) opposite Julie Delpy.
 The film served as the sequel to Delpy's previous film, 2 Days in Paris (2007).
 The film premiered at the Sundance Film Festival where it received positive reviews, with critics praising the chemistry between the two with Todd McCarthy of The Hollywood Reporter writing: "The best of the humor is verbal and attitudinal, all delivered at a rapid clip in overlapping languages that Preston Sturges or Howard Hawks would have admired."

 In 2014, Rock scripted, directed and starred in the film Top Five, which critics have drawn comparison to Woody Allen's Stardust Memories (1980).
 The film is a social commentary on fame and society.
 The film premiered at the 2014 Toronto International Film Festival.
 Scott Foundas, critic for Variety praised the film writing: "Rock has finally found a big-screen vehicle for himself that comes close to capturing the electric wit, shrewd social observations and deeply autobiographical vein of his standup comedy."
 In Rolling Stone magazine, Peter Travers wrote in his review: "Rock delivers the laughs, big ones, laced with razor-sharp observations on everything from pop culture to racial politics...
 His confident, prowling wit as a stand-up has finally found its way to the screen, enhanced by a bracing vulnerability.
 Top Five is Rock's best movie by a mile."

-In 2015, Rock appeared as himself in Sofia Coppola's Christmas musical special, A Very Murray Christmas starring Bill Murray.
+In 2015 Rock attended the Saturday Night Live 40th Anniversary Special on NBC where he introduced and paid tribute to fellow comedian and former SNL cast member Eddie Murphy.
+Also in 2015, Rock appeared as himself in Sofia Coppola's Christmas musical special, A Very Murray Christmas starring Bill Murray.
 In the film, Rock sings "Do You Hear What I Hear?" with Murray.
 The film debuted on Netflix and received the Primetime Emmy Award for Outstanding Television Movie.
 He also appeared as himself in another Netflix film, Sandy Wexler (2017) starring Adam Sandler.
 In 2018, he starred in the Netflix comedy The Week Of directed by Robert Smigel starring Sandler.
 The film follows two fathers during the week of the wedding of their children.
-The following year, he briefly appeared in the comedy film Dolemite Is My Name (2019) starring Eddie Murphy.
-In the film, Murphy portrayed Rudy Ray Moore and centers around his career as a standup, and director of blaxploitation starting with Dolemite (1975).
-The film premiered at the Toronto International Film Festival.

-In 2021, he starred in a reboot of the Saw franchise, Spiral (2021), which dabbled into the territory of the horror film genre.